krang-8/Game-Project/README.md

                                                     // {UN}TITLED GAME

 1. Download Demo3.zip folder from releases.
+The current release is titled "Demo 3".
-2. Extract files from folder.
+2. Extract the ZIP file into a folder.
 3. Import the extracted files into the src folder of your IDE of chosing.
-       Eclipse or IntelliJ.
+       We recommend Eclipse or IntelliJ.
 4. Run the main class In the JavaFx Application located through the packages at /View/javafx/ApplicationWindow.